 8. Steps To Become A Supply Chain Manager In Australia

 Most supply chain managers have a degree in supply chain management, systems engineering, or business administration.

-A Bachelor of Business (Logistics and Supply Chain Management) is the ideal qualification to work in this role.
+A Bachelor of Business (Logistics and Supply Chain Management) is ideal.
 It teaches you the fundamentals of product lifecycles, inventory supervision, procurement methods, storage logistics, and transportation.

-The degree provides a thorough understanding of strategic management and import and export processes and sharpens your skills to develop and maintain channel relationships.
+The degree provides a thorough understanding of strategic management and import and export processes.
+It sharpens your skills to develop and maintain channel relationships.

 Step 2: Consider Professional Logistics Certification Courses